 This list isn't about items that are nice to have.
 This list isn't about trends, either.
 This list is all about pieces that will last in your wardrobe, and whenever you wear them, they will make you feel good.
-Everything I've featured below are items I own (and where that isn't possible, I've found something very similar) and are my fail-safe options when it comes to getting dressed quickly and chicly.
+I own all the items I've featured below (and where that wasn't possible, I've found something very similar), and they are my fail-safe options when it comes to getting dressed quickly and chicly.
 They enable me to get ready without having to think about it—a life hack that can never be underestimated.

-Of course, that's not to say that anyone not in their 30s can't have all these items in their wardrobe and rely on them as much as I do, but I've definitely reached a point where having classic outfits I can reach for every morning is my preferred way to function.
+Of course, that's not to say that anyone outside of their 30s can't have all these items in their wardrobe and rely on them as much as I do, but I've definitely gotten to a point where having classic outfits I can reach for every morning is my preferred way to function.
 So then, keep scrolling to see the items I've selected.
 Even if you just had these to wear over and over again, you'd be very happy.
 Trust me on this.

 1. White T-Shirt

 I've never met a plain white T-shirt I didn't like.
 My personal preference is a loose-fit soft tee that doesn't feel too stiff.
 It needs to feel like you've worn it forever, and it's like your second skin.
 I found the perfect white tee from Monki about six years ago, and I still wear it today.

 Another colour I swear by is the black T-shirt.
 While I don't usually like V-neck tees, I make an exception when it's black.
 I like that you can tuck it into a pair of high-waisted jeans, throw on some gold jewellery and a blazer, and you've got yourself a perfect outfit for going out, work or even a date.

 Arket Shirt 3 Oxford (£45)

 I'm a big advocate for shopping in the men's section, and a few months ago, I found the ideal white shirt from Arket.
 It's just the right loose fit, and the material is thick but not too heavy.